Super Micro Computer (NASDAQ:SMCI) Releases FY 2022 Earnings Guidance

-Super Micro Computer (NASDAQ:SMCI) last posted its quarterly earnings data on Monday, August 9th.
-The company reported $0.81 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.78 by $0.03.
-Super Micro Computer had a net margin of 3.14% and a return on equity of 10.74%.
-The company had revenue of $1.07 billion for the quarter, compared to the consensus estimate of $1.02 billion.
-The company’s revenue was up 19.4% on a year-over-year basis.
-As a group, analysts forecast that Super Micro Computer will post 2.45 EPS for the current fiscal year.

-In other Super Micro Computer news, Director Daniel W. Fairfax sold 3,398 shares of the stock in a transaction dated Friday, July 2nd.
-The shares were sold at an average price of $35.22, for a total transaction of $119,677.56.
-Following the completion of the transaction, the director now owns 11,263 shares of the company’s stock, valued at approximately $396,682.86.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-15.80% of the stock is currently owned by corporate insiders.
+In other Super Micro Computer news, Director Daniel W. Fairfax sold 3,398 shares of the stock in a transaction on Friday, July 2nd.
+The stock was sold at an average price of $35.22, for a total transaction of $119,677.56.
+Following the completion of the transaction, the director now directly owns 11,263 shares in the company, valued at $396,682.86.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+15.80% of the stock is owned by company insiders.

 A hedge fund recently raised its stake in Super Micro Computer stock.
-Morgan Stanley grew its position in Super Micro Computer, Inc. (NASDAQ:SMCI) by 313.9% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 65,344 shares of the company’s stock after purchasing an additional 49,558 shares during the quarter.
+Morgan Stanley grew its holdings in Super Micro Computer, Inc. (NASDAQ:SMCI) by 313.9% in the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 65,344 shares of the company’s stock after buying an additional 49,558 shares during the quarter.
 Morgan Stanley owned approximately 0.13% of Super Micro Computer worth $2,300,000 at the end of the most recent reporting period.
-66.91% of the stock is currently owned by hedge funds and other institutional investors.
+66.91% of the stock is owned by institutional investors and hedge funds.

 Super Micro Computer, Inc manufactures servers and other computer products.
 Its products include twin solutions, MP servers, GPU and coprocessor, MicroCloud, networking, embedded, gaming, AMD solutions, power supplies, SuperServer, storage, motherboards, chassis, super workstations, accessories, SuperRack and server management.